omgnetwork/android-sdk/README.md

 1. Create `libs` folder in your app module if it doesn't existed.

+2. Clone the android-sdk project by `git clone https://github.com/omisego/android-sdk.git`

-2. Build the OmiseGO SDK project from Android Studio by going to `Build > Rebuild Project`
+3. Build the OmiseGO SDK project from Android Studio by going to `Build > Rebuild Project`

-3. Copy .aar file from the `build/outputs/aar` folder and paste in the `libs` folder.
+4. Copy .aar file from the `build/outputs/aar` folder and paste in the `libs` folder of your project.

-4. Add the following code to your 'app/build.gradle', to make gradle able to see the file in `libs` folder.
+5. Add the following code to your 'app/build.gradle', to make gradle able to see the file in `libs` folder.

 ```groovy
 repositories {